harvard-embodied-intelligence/harvard-embodied-intelligence.github.io/index.md

 ---

 Welcome to the Harvard Embodied Intelligence Lab!
-We're a interdisciplinary set of researchers workly broadly on the research question of constructing intelligent agents in the physical world, with a focus on constructing general purpose machine learning algorithms towards this goal.
-At the current moment, a research focus for the lab is the construction of robust generative models of world as well as the downstream use of the such models for tasks such as planning, perception, and reasoning.
-Our lab is further interested in the broader use of these generative tools in domains such a scientific discovery and engineering design.
+We're a interdisciplinary set of researchers workly broadly on the research question of constructing intelligent agents in the physical world.
+Our lab focuses on both the fundamental development of new machine learning algorithms as well as their applications in embodied agents.
+A current research focus for the lab is the construction of robust generative models of world and the use of such models for dwonstream tasks such as planning, perception, and reasoning.
+Our lab is also interested in the use of these generative tools in domains such a scientific discovery and engineering design.
  Our lab is in the [Kempner Institute](https://kempnerinstitute.harvard.edu/) and  computer science in the [Harvard School of Engineering and Applied Sciences](https://seas.harvard.edu/).

 {% include section.html %}